 After the war, on March 6, 1866, Bill married Louisa Frederici in St. Louis, Missouri, and their first child, Arta Lucille, was born the same year.
 Three more children would follow – Kit Carson, named after the famous frontiersman in 1870; Orra Maude in 1872; and Irma Louise in 1883.

 In 1867, Cody began hunting buffalo for the Kansas Pacific Railroad and soon earned the nickname “Buffalo Bill.”
-In less than 18 months, he killed nearly 5,000 buffalo, which were consumed by the 1,200 men employed in track-laying.
+In less than 18 months, he killed nearly 5,000 buffalo, consumed by the 1,200 men employed in track-laying.

 In 1868, Cody was again employed by the U.S. Army as a civilian scout and guide for the Fifth Cavalry.
 His experience and skills as a plainsman made him an invaluable tracker and fighter.

 In 1872, Cody became one of only four civilian scouts awarded the Congressional Medal of Honor during the Indian Wars for bravery in action.
 General Philip Sheridan saw in Cody a combination of charisma and frontier know-how.
 At this time, the Army needed some good publicity, and Sheridan soon arranged for Buffalo Bill to lead lavish hunting expeditions for visiting dignitaries.
 When the Grand Duke Alexis of Russia came to visit in 1872, Buffalo Bill guided the wagon train, accompanied by General Sheridan and Brevet Major General George Armstrong Custer.
-Buffalo Bill was also able to convince a famous Sioux Indian named Spotted Tail and his village to join the hunt.
+Buffalo Bill also convinced a famous Sioux Indian named Spotted Tail and his village to join the hunt.
 When Buffalo Bill explained to Spotted Tail about the trip, the Indian said, “Great white man wants a big hunt with the Indians.”
-These excursions became full-scale media events, glamorizing both the military and Buffalo Bill.
+These excursions became full-scale media events, glamorizing the military and Buffalo Bill.